 - We need to adopt more cats and dogs and change people’s psyches.
-Run public service announcements and educate the public about basic dog owner realities, costs, education, training, learning theory, husbandry, psychology, ethology….etc.
-Perhaps make this part of Chicago’s mandatory licensed / registration for dog owners.
-I would be thrilled if I had to pass a test to become a licensed pet owner, and the pets would be thankful as well.
+Run public service announcements and educate the public about basic dog parent realities, costs, education, training, learning theory, husbandry, psychology, ethology….etc.
+Perhaps make this part of Chicago’s mandatory license/registration for dog parents.
+I would be thrilled if I had to pass a test to become a licensed pet parent, and the pets would be thankful as well.
 I think most honest and ethical people would also be happy to be a part of that cause.
 Who wouldn’t?
 If any fees are collected they could easily be used for education, rescuing dogs, spay and neutering dogs, shelters for abandoned or elderly dogs or put back to an animal trust fund.

 - Tax dollars should be allocated to support the grossly underfunded animal control shelters in communities across the United States.
-Miami has only six animal control officers for over 2 million residents!
-A combination of more educated volunteers, trainers, behaviorists, shelter staff, community members and legislators would all help to find forever homes and to make pets more family friendly.
+For example, Miami Florida has only six animal control officers for over 2 million residents!
+A combination of more educated volunteers, trainers, behaviorists, shelter staff, community members and legislators would all help to find forever homes and to make pets more family-friendly.

-- Critique irresponsible journalist and media!
-There is so much myth and not enough science and fact.
-Let debunk this propaganda, fear-driven outlets and give journalism and media its integrity back.
+- Critique irresponsible journalists and media.
+There are so many “Pit Bull” myths and not enough science and fact.
+Debunk the propaganda, fear-driven outlets and give journalism and media its integrity back.